barryvdh/laravel-translation-manager/readme.md

 Note: By default, only new strings are added.
 Translations already in the DB are kept the same.
 If you want to replace all values with the ones from the files, add the `--replace` (or `-R`) option: `php artisan translations:import --replace`

-### Web interface

-When you have imported your translation, you can view them in the webinterface (on the url you defined the with the controller).
-You can click on a translation and an edit field will popup.
-Just click save and it is saved :)
-When a translation is not yet created in a different locale, you can also just edit it to create it.

 ### Export command